-You want to be emotionless in trading, if you lose a trade – cool, if you win a trade – cool, if you lose 10 in a row – cool, if you win 100 in a row – cool.
+You want to be emotionless; if you lose a trade – cool, if you win a trade – cool, if you lose 10 in a row – cool, if you win 100 in a row – cool.
 Zero emotion.

-With such a low amount of money you can look at technical analysis in a different way and make a higher amount of money.
+With low capital you can look at technical analysis in a different way and make more money.
 If anyone is interested in one on one coaching you can fill out an application form here.

 I also recommend you never put more into an account than you can afford to lose.
 If you do then you are asking for trouble, but you also remove the compound effect.